Agent Self-Onboarding

 1. Self-enroll

 The enrollment endpoint is public — no authentication required.
-The agent provides its name and the email of a human who already has a 1Claw account.
+Provide name and optionally human_email:

 - curl